 Setting it up

-In order to tackle the first limitation stated above, the system needs a starting phase during which its efficiency is progressively increased.
-Once the expected operating speed is reached, the system operates continuously with only slight variations in efficiency as a function of the local atmospheric conditions and the alternation day-night.
+The system needs a starting phase during which it stores energy and its efficiency is progressively increased.
+Once the expected operating flow is reached, the system operates continuously with only slight variations in efficiency as a function of the local atmospheric conditions and the alternation between day and night.

-It is even possible to further increase the systems’ efficiency and stability: By using part of the water produced to restore natural hydrographic systems in the surrounding area, the environment near the system will be covered with vegetation and the moisture of the area will increase as the area extends.
-This enables for a larger quantity of water to be extracted.
+It is even possible to further increase the systems’ efficiency and stability by using part of the water produced to restore natural hydrographic systems in the surrounding area.
+The environment near the system will be covered progressively with vegetation and the moisture of the area will increase as the area extends, providing the possibility to extract a larger quantity of water.